-Course Outcome Description Bloom's Taxonomy Level 1 Identify the data structures, algorithm, machine dependent Assembler features and build the object code for Simplified Instructional Computer program L2 2 Infer how linker and loader builds an executable program from an object module generated by assembler L2 3 Interpret the major phases of compilation and to apply the knowledge of Lex tool & YACC tool to build the appropriate parsing application L3 4 Compare and Contrast various top down and bottom up parsing techniques to analyze grammatical structures involved in compiler construction and use formal attributed grammars for specifying the syntax and semantics of programming languages.
-L2 5 Select various optimization techniques used for dataflow analysis and build L2
+At the end of the Course the Students will be able to Course Outcome Description Bloom's Taxonomy Level 1 Identify the data structures, algorithm, machine dependent Assembler features and build the object code for Simplified Instructional Computer program L2 2 Infer how linker and loader builds an executable program from an object UNIT generated by assembler L2 3 Interpret the major phases of compilation and to apply the knowledge of Lex tool & YACC tool to build the appropriate parsing application L3 4 Compare and Contrast various top down and bottom up parsing techniques to analyze grammatical structures involved in compiler construction and use formal attributed grammars for specifying the syntax and semantics of programming languages.
+L2 5 Select various optimization techniques used for dataflow analysis and build machine code from the source code of a novel language.
+L2